sync-tv/bootstrap-multiselect/README.md

 ### selectNoneJustVisible

 Setting both `includeSelectNoneOption` and `enableFiltering` to `true`, the select none option does always deselect only the visible option.
 With setting `selectNoneJustVisible` to `false` this behavior is changed such that always all options (irrespective of whether they are visible) are deselected.

+### selectNoneText

+The text displayed for the select none option.

+### selectNoneValue

+The select none option is added as additional `option` within the `select`.
+To distinguish this option from the original options the value used for the select all option can be configured using the `selectNoneValue` option.

+### selectNoneName

+This option allows to control the name given to the select none option

+### includeSelectAllDivider

+This option add a divider after the select all option

+### includeSelectNoneDivider

+This option add a divider after the select none option

 ## License